DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.credential-access.ec2-steal-instance-credentials.md

 <span style="font-variant: small-caps;">Warm-up</span>:

-- Create the prerequisite EC2 instance and VPC (takes a few minutes).
+- Create the prerequisite EC2 instance and VPC (takes a few minutes)

 <span style="font-variant: small-caps;">Detonation</span>:

-- Execute a SSM command on the instance to retrieve temporary credentials
+- Execute an SSM command on the instance to retrieve temporary credentials
 - Use these credentials locally (outside the instance) to run the following commands:
 	- sts:GetCallerIdentity
 	- ec2:DescribeInstances